Monday & Tuesday, April 9-10, 2018

 "These are great training courses which have already helped me with my job.
 Thanks very much!"

-"The experience that Denise shared with great knowledge was great.
+"The experience the instructor shared with great knowledge was great.
 The class was very informative.
 I truly enjoyed it."

 "Informative and well-organized course.
 As a new RA/QA manager, this is a wonderful foundation for learning and helping my team.
 Thank you!"